slackapi/bolt-js/docs/_future/workflows.md

 To use a [built-in function](/bolt-js/future/built-in-functions), like `SendMessage`:

-1. Ensure that `Schema` from the SDK is imported in your Manifest file:
+1. Ensure that `Schema` from the SDK is imported in your workflow file:

 ```javascript
 const { Schema } = require('@slack/bolt');